Abarim Publications' online Biblical Greek Dictionary

 - The noun κηρυγμα (kerugma), which describes that what is proclaimed: a proclamation or rather: the proclaimed, emphasizing the info conveyed and even the response there to, rather than the noise made.
 This noun, obviously, has the same wide compass as the parent verb and covers much more than simply a sermon preached.
 This noun is used 8 times; see full concordance.

 - The noun κηρυξ (kerux), which describes someone who does the proclaiming.
 Since most professions in the old world required some kind of verbal projection, "proclaiming" was done all the time.
-Our noun, however, specifically describes someone who's job it was to make an announcement: either to announce the start of a periodical event (like an Assembly, or εκκλεσια, ekklesia), or someone who traveled from town to town to proclaim a specific message and to make sure that everybody was up to snuff with the latest goings on.
+Our noun, however, specifically describes someone whose job it was to make an announcement: either to announce the start of a periodical event (like an Assembly, or εκκλεσια, ekklesia), or someone who traveled from town to town to proclaim a specific message and to make sure that everybody was up to snuff with the latest goings on.
 In the New Testament our noun is used in 1 Timothy 2:7, 2 Timothy 1:11 and 2 Peter 2:5 only.

 - Together with the preposition προ (pro), meaning before: the verb προκηρυσσω (prokerusso), meaning to fore-proclaim.
 This common verb was used to describe the proclamation of a future event; anything from a coming battle to some stage play, debate or the arrival of some dignitary.
 In the New Testament it's used only once, in Acts 13:24, where it applies to the ministry of John the Baptist.